-product is a constant string equal to "Viinex20" for Viinex 3.3. binding is a JSON object which denotes either senselock dongle identifier, or a hardware ID string describing the computer harware which license document was issued for (see also sections 7.2.1, 7.2.3).
+product is a constant string equal to "Viinex20" for Viinex 3.1. binding is a JSON object which denotes either senselock dongle identifier, or a hardware ID string describing the computer harware which license document was issued for (see also sections 7.2.1, 7.2.3).
 The features field is an associative array with keys of type string, each corresponding to a position in the license document, and values of type integer, denoting the limit for the respective position.
 The positions include:

-- IpVideochannel an object which implements video registration functionality via TCP/IP network (RTSP protocol), that is RTSP video source or an ONVIF video camera; - UsbVideochannel an object which implements video registration functionality via DirectShow or Video4Linux API; - VmsChan the vmschan object providing an access from Viinex 3.3 video channel in a 3rd party VMS; - ReplicationSink video archive replication sink (i.e. the server capable of gathering video information from multiple Viinex 3.3 video archives; - ReplicationSource video archive replication source, that is an agent capable of sending video information from a local archive to the replication sink.
+- IpVideochannel an object which implements video registration functionality via TCP/IP network (RTSP protocol), that is RTSP video source or an ONVIF video camera; - UsbVideochannel an object which implements video registration functionality via DirectShow or Video4Linux API; - VmsChan the vmschan object providing an access from Viinex 3.1 video channel in a 3rd party VMS; - LPRecognizer an instance of license plate recognition engine; - ReplicationSink video archive replication sink (i.e. the server capable of gathering video information from multiple Viinex 3.1 video archives; - ReplicationSource video archive replication source, that is an agent capable of sending video information from a local archive to the replication sink.